What is Cybersecurity?

 Grey Hat Hackers

 These set of hackers are the hobbyists and people who practice hacking for the fun of it.
 They break into systems and either report or exploit or even do nothing about it.
-They have no definite aim, just on the fence between good and bad.
+They have no definite aim, just on the fence between good and evil.

 Hacktivists

-The Reds vs The Blues
+The Reds vs. The Blues

-A little bit about Penetration Testing
+A bit of Penetration Testing

 Penetration Testing Stages